Automattic/wp-calypso/client/reader/stream-header/README.md

 # Reader Stream Header

-The header for a stream in the reader
+The header for a stream in the Reader.

 ## Props